-In addition to these specific instructions, you should also use the 2002 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+In addition to these specific instructions, you should also use the 2007 General Instructions for Forms 1099, 1098, 5498, and W-2G.
 Those general instructions include information about:

 - Backup withholding

-- Magnetic media and electronic reporting requirements
+- Electronic reporting requirements

 - Penalties

+- Who must file (nominee/middleman)

 - When and where to file

 - Taxpayer identification numbers

 - Statements to recipients

 - Corrected and void returns

-- · Other general topics
+- Other general topics

-You can get the general instructions from the IRS Web Site at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions from the IRS website at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).